Mystery3/RotMG-InfographicMaker/README.md

 The infographic maker is case-sensitive so it is recommended that you capitalize the item name as a title.
 The exact string " | " separates names and links.
 You can also edit the dungeons.txt file the same way, not only the item dictionaries.

+# Quantity Numbers for Tokens
+Any dictionary file with "token" in its name will be expected to end with a number or x followed by a number separated by a space.
+This number will be drawn onto the image in the infographic.

 # Manual Sorting
 The options button and the config.txt (use 1 or 0) contain an option for manual sorting.
 If it is on, the item will be sorted as given in the text box.
 More settings to be added in the future.